On the Internal Topological Structure of Plane Regions: Backgrounds

 Suppose $A$ is a simple region with holes or a composite region.
-It is natural to call those simple regions appeared in the definition of a simple region with holes or a composite region the atoms of $A$.
+It is natural to call those simple regions appearing in the definition of a simple region with holes or a composite region `the atoms of $A$'.
 This is, however, not immediately clear for general plane regions.
-Take the complex region $C$ in Figure~\ref{fig:3comb} as example.
-This region has two positive components and one hole component.
-The three bounded components all happen to be simple regions.
-Another three simple regions can be obtained by taking the unions of adjacent components, viz. $a_1\cup b_1,a_2\cup b_1, a_1\cup b_1\cup a_2$.
+Take the complex region $C$ in Figure~\ref{fig:3comb} as an example.
+This region has two faces and one hole, which all happen to be simple regions.
+Another three simple regions can be obtained by taking the unions of adjacent faces and holes, \emph{viz.} $a_1\cup b_1,a_2\cup b_1, a_1\cup b_1\cup a_2$.
 Which simple region should be taken into account?
-Section~3 will give a detailed examination of this question.
-One key point is to extend the important concept of `generalized region' from simple regions with holes to arbitrary bounded plane region.
+Section~3 provides a detailed examination of this question.

-\begin{definition} For a bounded plane region $A$, we call the union of all bounded components of $A$ the \emph{generalized region} of $A$, written as $\widehat{A}$. \end{definition} It is easy to see that this definition is consistent with the one given in Definition~\ref{dfn:srh}.
-Furthermore, the generalized region provides, in a sense, the coarsest representation for a complex region.
-Actually, the following proposition shows that each bounded region has the same unbounded component as its generalized region.

-\begin{proposition} Suppose $A$ is a bounded region.
-Then $\widehat{A}$, the generalized region of $A$, has no hole component.
-Moreover, $\widehat{A}$ has the same unbounded component as $A$, and the set complement of $\widehat{A}$, which is identical to its exterior, is the interior of the unbounded component of $A$. \end{proposition} \begin{proof} Suppose $b_0$ is the unbounded component of a bounded region $A$.
-Write $U$ for the unbounded connected component of the exterior of $A$, and $V$ for the exterior of $\widehat{A}$.
+The following proposition shows that the envelope of $A$ is identical to the set complement of the unbounded exterior component of $A$. \begin{proposition} Suppose $A$ is a bounded region, and $\widehat{A}$ is the envelope of $A$.
+Then $\widehat{A}$ is identical to the set complement of the unbounded exterior component of $A$.
+This implies that $\widehat{A}$ has a connected exterior and no holes. \end{proposition} \begin{proof} Write $U$ for the unbounded exterior component of $A$, and $V$ for the exterior of $\widehat{A}$.
 We assert that $U=V$.
-By definition, $b_0$ is the closure of $U$.
-Because it is disjoint from any bounded (positive or hole) component of $A$, $U$ is also disjoint from $\widehat{A}$.
+Because it is disjoint from any face or hole of $A$, $U$ is also disjoint from $\widehat{A}$.
 This implies that $U$ is contained in $V$, which equals to the set complement of the closed set $\widehat{A}$.
-On the other hand, $V$ is also contained in $U$ because each point outside $\widehat{A}$ is contained in neither $A$ nor any of its hole components.
-This shows that $\widehat{A}$ has the same unbounded component as $A$ but has no hole component. \end{proof}
+On the other hand, $V=\mathbb{R}^2\setminus \widehat{A}$ is also contained in $U$ because each point outside $\widehat{A}$ is contained in neither $A$ nor any of its holes.
+Hence $U=V$.
+Because $U$ is connected, we know $\widehat{A}$ has a connected exterior, and therefore has no holes. \end{proof} A bounded plane region may have an infinite number of faces or holes.
+Even worse, the intersection or union of two simple regions may have an infinite number of faces or holes.
+This makes general plane regions impracticable for representing spatial objects in computers.
+For real-world applications, it is reasonable to require each plane region to be \emph{finitely} representable.